All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can Zepbound replace my CPAP machine?

-Current evidence does not support replacing CPAP with Zepbound.
+Current evidence doesn't support replacing CPAP with Zepbound.
 While tirzepatide significantly reduced AHI in trials, many participants still had residual sleep apnea after treatment.
 We recommend viewing Zepbound as a potential complement to existing therapies rather than a replacement.
 Your sleep specialist can help determine the right approach for your situation.

 How long does it take for Zepbound to improve sleep apnea symptoms?

 In the SURMOUNT-OSA trials, outcomes were measured at 52 weeks.
 Meaningful weight loss typically begins within the first few months of treatment, and sleep apnea improvements would be expected to follow as weight decreases.
-However, individual timelines vary depending on starting weight, dose titration, and other factors.
+But individual timelines vary depending on starting weight, dose titration, and other factors.

 Will my sleep apnea come back if I stop taking Zepbound?